Chau362/observer-frontend/README.md

 # iteranoid: you are probably paranoid!

 This module is the client side server process of the iteranoid project.
 It allows you to follow projects in webservices such as Gitlab, Jenkins and Sonarqube.
+If you want a fully working observerhive you will also need to install a

 ## Getting Started